CS4613/Cinema/README.md

 This app can later be made available for desktop and also for iOS users for a larger number of audiences from all around the globe.

+## Objectives
+The main objectives for the development of the project are:

+i.
+To provide a single system for all the different tasks like finding the ratings and      reviews, upcoming movies, latest release, etc. ii.
+To provide an easier and faster arena for all movie lovers.

+## Applications
+Some applications of our project are:
+i.
+It can be used by movie admirers to review and rate movies they like. ii.
+It can be used to help users to choose a movie based on their choices and type. iii.
+It can be used to know about the details and summary of the movies one is searching for. iv.
+It can be used to gain information about the upcoming movies.

+## Project Features
+Some features of our project include:
+i.
+Login feature.
+ii.
+Rating via stars.
+iii.
+Writing reviews for available list of movies. iv.
+Categorizing movies on the basis of their type.
+v.
+Display upcoming movies along with a calendar. vi.
+Search option.